andhukuri/Capstone/readme.txt

 ********************************************************************
-These are related to sritest or Job1
+These are related to sritestjob-1 or Job1
 Try below different scenarios to check the status: for Build Steps:
 Senario:1 : Fail